Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Finally, head to Agistri to experience a small break as the locals do.

 There are a lot of ideas for a day excursion from Athens, but we are certain that a day trip from Athens to one of the Saronic islands is one of the best you can choose.
-In case you’re looking for some more options for a day trip from Athens, take a look at the article below.
+If you’re looking for more options for a day trip from Athens, take a look at the article below.

 A Quick Reminder: